jizhang-nz/fast-GeP/README.md

 # fast_wgMLST
-Fast resolving relationship of bacterial isolates with WGS data.
+Fast evaluation of genealogical relationships of bacterial isolates with whole-genome sequening data.